emmercm/www/src/Welcome file.md

 **Feature: new `{romm}` token.**

-@maxexcloo has added support for [RomM](https://github.com/rommapp/romm), a web UI that
+@maxexcloo has added support for [RomM](https://github.com/rommapp/romm), a web UI to help visualize ROM collections.
+As of writing, RomM does not have any kind of mass ROM sorting functionality, so `igir` is a great choice to help organize RomM collections.

 **Feature: added "cracked" game type.**